 It’s completely understandable though-for so many reasons!

-One small tool that's super useful, is to identify & remove habitual language that contributes to confusion or frustration during these important conversations.
+One small tool that’s super useful, is to identify and remove habitual language that contributes to confusion or frustration during these important conversations.

 “Sam, I think you’ve met the expectations on these parts of your performance, but…”

 “Bobbi, you’ve been doing a great job on your project, but I think you’re performing poorly in your core duties.”

 If you want to feel more confident and be more effective in conducting performance reviews, using clear, accurate language is a fantastic start!